 Laurene, Lexi and Nick’s mom, says she couldn’t imagine not adopting her two teenagers.
 “I love teenagers.
 They are so fun.
 We didn’t have the first steps or first words, but we have experienced so many other milestones with our kids.”

 “I think being adopted is the most beautiful thing you could ask for because you get to start a new life,” Lexi says.
 “Now, I feel as if I can be whoever I want to be.”

 Through its national programs, such as Wendy’s Wonderful Kids®, Adoption-Friendly Workplace™ and National Adoption Day, the Foundation is dedicated to achieving the vision that every child will have a permanent home and a loving family.
 The Foundation’s awareness campaigns highlight the urgent need for foster care adoption and work to dispel the myth that children are placed in foster care because they have done something wrong.
 These young people enter the system through no fault of their own because of abuse or neglect.
-Unfortunately, many are freed for adoption because it is unsafe for them to return to their biological families.
+Unfortunately, many are freed for adoption because it is unsafe for them to return to their family of origin.